Restoring

 A constitutional principle resurfaces.

 In 1790, Constitutional author and Supreme Court Justice James Wilson called free and equal elections “the original fountain” from which all of democracy flows.
-He warned that if that fountain is poisoned, all branches of government would suffer gravely.
+He warned if that fountain is poisoned, all branches of government would suffer gravely.

 A strategy to defeat gerrymandering.